 Based on Company Earnings

 In general, companies are more willing and able to give year-end bonuses when sales are high and the revenue stream is strong.
 So, the value may change on a yearly basis.
-This encourage the entire company to work hard towards goals collaboratively.
+This encourages the entire company to work hard towards goals collaboratively.
 It can improve company morale as well by creating a win together mentality.
 When everyone does their part well, everyone reaps the benefits.

 Based on Individual Performance or Goals